Producer and engineer Riccardo ‘Ricky’ Damian has Antelope at the heart of everything

 About Ricky Damian

 In addition to being a go-to guy for record-breaking productions, Ricky Damian is also an Antelope aficionado from way back.
 The story begins when he was just 15 years old, working as an assistant engineer and soaking in know-how at one of the best recording studios in North Italy.
 There, the original (silverface) Orion 32 – a breakthrough device and now a legend in the recording realm – was employed to pipe as many as 32 channels of hi-def audio between the computer and the board in one of the rooms.
-It was the first interface to do so, implementing a custom USB controller and oven-controlled clocking in addition to its extensive analog and digital connectivity.
+It was the first audio interface to do so, implementing a custom USB controller and oven-controlled clocking in addition to its extensive analog and digital connectivity.
 “I was really interested in the software side of it.” – adds Ricky.
 “The internal mixing and routing facilities are really, really beautiful.
 That way, we were able to do a lot of what could only be done with a really big desk inside the box.”

 The Orion 32’s flexibility, reliability, and sound quality captivated the budding engineer early on, as he candidly admitted.
 It’s no surprise, then, that Ricky took the Orion32+ – now with Thunderbolt connection, 64 audio channels and a formidable arsenal of low-latency FPGA FX – to the next milestone in his professional career, the live production of UK singer Sam Smith.
 In charge of producing and handling the backing tracks, Ricky sought a “no restrictions” approach.
 “We needed a unit that was compact so we could fly it around, and had lots of I/O. I decided to base the whole playback rig around the Orion 32+, because it’s a great interface with 32 audio channels in 1U rack space.
 I was always really happy with the design and the software – we could use it any way we decided.” – remarked Ricky.
 “As soon as the actual tour started, we went full-on 32 channels and it was great!
 Everybody loved it, the sound of it was really, really good and today, the Sam Smith live production is still based on this playback rig.”